BernardUriza/murburaba/packages/murmuraba/README.md

 ---

-**Ready to eliminate client-side audio complexity?**
+**Ready to process audio with zero complexity?**
-Install Murmuraba and get chunks as ready-to-use blobs with integrated VAD metrics! 🚀
+Initialize the engine and start processing! 🚀